eiron/KeyMastersKeepGames-1/README.md

 # Haste: Broken Worlds

 This implementations adds 5 different types of trials focusing on various aspects of Haste
-- **Shard Completion** adds objectives to complete up to 3 shards.
+- **Shard Completion** adds objectives to complete up to 3 shards
-- **Endless Statistics** adds objectives for meeting or exceeding statistic values during an Endless run, including shards with S-Ranks, Perfect, Landings, and Top Speed.
+- **Endless Statistics** adds objectives for meeting or exceeding statistic values during an Endless run, including shards with S-Ranks, Perfect, Landings, and Top Speed
 - **Challenge Completion** adds objectives for completing some of the various challenges encountered at "?" nodes in Non-Endless Shards
-- **Scavenger Hunt** adds objectives for collecting specified items from either a given set or rarity.
+- **Scavenger Hunt** adds objectives for collecting specified items from either a given set or rarity
 - **Disaster Mode** adds objectives for the 4 levels of Disaster Mode applied to the Final Shard

 # Fire Emblem Warriors